UmutBurdur/Area-of-circle-part/README.md

-# Calculator for area of an circle part
+# Calculator for area of a circle part

 This is a practice at [Patika.dev](https://app.patika.dev/egitimler/java-ile-backend-web-development-patikasi/java101/pratik-daire-alan-cevre)